grafana/grafana-infinity-datasource/blog/02-aws-feeds.md

 ## More status feeds

 With this approach, Not only AWS status feed but you can monitor any RSS feeds also.

-You may find live example of using aws feed in [our demo instance](https://grafana-infinity-datasource.herokuapp.com/d/aws-status/aws-status-feed)